 The Screen Tight system makes installing a screened enclosure easy for DIY-ers and contractors alike.
-Simply install the Screen Tight base on a new or existing enclosure, place the screen, and snap the base over the top for a polished, finished look.
-This screen system is designed to last, while also making it easy to rescreen if needed — simply remove the cap, replace the screen, and re-install the cap.
+Simply install the Screen Tight base on a new or existing enclosure, place the screen with spline, and snap the base over the top for a polished, finished look.
+This porch screen system is designed to last, while also being easy to rescreen if needed — simply remove the cap, replace the screen, and re-install the cap.

-For larger projects order this box of 20, which includes 20 base and 20 caps.
-Choose the cap color that fits your patio decor best.
+For larger projects order this box of 20, which includes 20 bases and 20 caps.
+Choose the cap color that fits your patio décor best.
 For smaller projects, our Screen Tight 5 pack may be best.
 Screen Tight is also available in 1-1/2 inch width base and cap.

 - Easy-to-install for DIY-ers and contractors